 Here are some common verbs that are used with the preposition TO

-I have to send my Christmas gifts to Canada from Japan in early November.
-If I don’t they may not arrive before December 25th!
+- I live in Japan so I have to send my Christmas gifts to Canada in early November.
+If I don’t they may not arrive before December 25th.

 *Talk with is also used sometimes, but talk to is more common